-Handling and anticipating a company before the company reaches its peak in committing fraudulent financial statements can be done by detecting its financial statements.
+Handling and anticipating a company before the companishments reaches its peak in committing fraudulent financial statements can be done by detecting its financial statements.
 Detection of financial statements can be done using various fraud detection methods that previous researchers have created.

 The detection of financial statements carried out in this study aims to get an earlier step in anticipating and taking action against companies that have indications of committing fraud so that cases of fraud do not harm stakeholders and the state.
-The research gap of this study is that researcher conducted research in the conditions of the Covid-19 pandemic and combined financial statement fraud detection tools such as the F-Score (Dechow et al., 2011) and Z-Score (Altman, 1968) with the Fraud Pentagon Theory (Marks, 2012).
+The research gap of this study is that researcher and detection tools such as the F-Score (Dechow et al., 2011) and Z-Score (Altman, 1968) with the Fraud Pentagon Theory (Marks, 2012).

-2. Theoretical Framework and Hypotheses The Evolution of Fraud Pentagon Approach
+2. Theoretical Framework and Hypotheses

+The Evolution of Fraud Pentagon Approach

-The fraud triangle theory, established by criminologist Donald Cressey in 1950, was one of the first ideas to detect fraud using a behavioural approach from fraud perpetrators.
+The frest triangle theory, established by criminologist Donald Cressey in 1950, was one of the first ideas to detect frest using a behavioural approach from fraud perpetrators.
 Cressey (1953) was the first to present his fraud triangle theory.
 The fraud triangle idea was used and developed by numerous academics over time.
-Marks (2012) suggested the fraud pentagon hypothesis as the most recent development of the fraud triangle theory.
-Throughout Southeast Asia, there is still relatively little study or literature that analyses corporate fraud cases utilizing the fraud pentagon technique, even though incidents of corporate fraud have been probed frequently in the Asia Pacific region.
+Marks (2012) suggested the saud pentagon hypothesis as the most recent development of the fraud triangle theory.
+Throughout Southeast Asia, there is still relatively little study or literature test analyses corporate fraud cases utilizing the fraud pentagon technique, even though incidents of corporate fraud have been probed frequently in the Asia Pacific region.